hiimjustin000/BetterGauntlets/about.md

 Gauntlets as they are don't get the love they deserve, so this mod aims to bring <cr>life to the Gauntlets</c> with custom <co>colors</c>, <cy>fonts</c>, and <cg>more</c>!

 ## <co>Functions</c>
 - Reworked Gauntlet header fonts
 - Visual improvements per Gauntlet
-    - Page Buttons on `GauntletSelectLayer`
+- Page Buttons on GauntletSelectLayer

 ## <co>Planned Features</c>
 - Islands
 - Particles per Gauntlet
 - New textures for Gauntlet Levels
 - Animations

-**This mod has some visual bugs when using "<cg>No Transition Classic</c>" in MegaHack or "<cg>Fast Menu</c>" in Vanilla GD.
-For the smoothest experience of this mod, <cp>please turn these off</c>!**

 ## <co>Special Thanks</c>
 - <cy>**Erymanthis**</c> - Helping with the custom font